LeoMaglanoc/LeoMaglanoc.github.io/_posts/2023-03-20-humanoid_robots.md

 To achieve this goal, some of the major problems that need to be solved include perception, planning, and control.
 By improving these areas, we can enable robots to interact with humans in a more intuitive and natural way.

 Robotics engineers need to be more inspired by biological systems, and more specifically by humans.
 Virtually all problems roboticists tackle, humans can already achieve very well.
 Therefore, robotics research should aim to replicate the abilities of humans to enable robots to interact with the world as we do.
 One inspiration  might be the physical construction of the robot and how to control its mechanics.
-Another inspiration can be brain-inspired algorithms that mimic the navigational skills of a human .
+Another inspiration can be brain-inspired algorithms that mimic the navigational skills of a human.

 ### Bipedal Locomotion